 I did find this:

 The picture was taken at the restaurant in The Post Hotel after we had exchanged vows beneath the head of an elk above a fireplace in the cozy, rustic lounge.
-After dinner, my new husband and I got up to leave and accidentally went through the door to the kitchen where a man in a very tall chef’s hat escorted us back to the dining room with a stern reprimand.
+After dinner, Rich and I got up to leave and accidentally went through the door to the kitchen where a man in a very tall chef’s hat escorted us back to the dining room with a stern reprimand.

 “You went through the wrong door.”

-We originally planned to spend our 24th anniversary at a beautiful lakeside hotel in Mount Dora, a quaint little town north of Orlando, but my husband aggravated his two herniated discs while golfing and lost a week of work.
+We originally planned to spend our 24th anniversary at a beautiful lakeside hotel in Mount Dora, a quaint little town north of Orlando, but Rich aggravated his two herniated discs while golfing and lost a week of work.
 Like most independent contractors, he has no workmen’s comp or disability insurance, so we canceled the trip.
 I am not sure either one of those plans would cover a golf injury as he is not Tiger Woods.